ddorn/luckypot/readme.md

 Another pygame engine.
 It might be what you need, if you're lucky to be called Diego.

-Seriously, you probably don't want to use this engine, but if you do, pin it to a specific version, as it's not stable, and I don't have plans to make it stable yet.
+Seriously, you probably don't want to use this engine.
-The best use is probably to fork it, as many things are hardcoded for my own needs.
+It is not stable (and I don't have plans to make it stable yet) and there are many things hardcoded for my own needs.
+If you do use it, take one of those 3 options, by order of preference:
+1. Copy the code and adapt it to your needs.
+2. Fork it and adapt it to your needs.
+3. Pin the library to a specific version, and use it as is.

 There's no documentation, but the code has reasonably good docstrings.
-You can also check the examples in the `examples` folder, and run them with `python -m luckypot.examples.example_name`.
+You can also check the examples in the `examples` folder, and run them with `python -m luckypot.examples`.

 ## Games made with Luckypot